Rhythm and Blue Jean Baby

-"Rhythm and Blue Jean Baby" is a song that was written and produced by Lynsey de Paul, and released in July 1975 as her third single on the newly designed yellow Jet Record label in the UK, as a follow up to the hit single "My Man and Me".
+"Rhythm and Blue Jean Baby" is a song that was written and produced by Lynsey de Paul, and released in July 1975 as her third single on the newly designed yellow Jet Record label in the UK, as a follow-up to the hit single "My Man and Me".
 It was released on Polydor in Belgium, France and Germany (with different picture sleeves in each country); backed with another de Paul composition "Into My Music".
 The release of the single was also announced in the American music industry magazine Cashbox.
 The song as well as the lyrics and credits are listed on the Italian music resource "Rockol".

 Live performances

 De Paul performed the song live on BBC TV's Top of the Pops on 17 July 1975, with the show being presented by Dave Lee Travis.
-The show was thought to have been lost from the BBC archives, but was tracked down in 2013 and found to be in the private collection of record producer and songwriter Ian Levine, along with performances by Elton John, Marc Bolan and T. Rex, Barry White, Diana Ross and various Pan's People appearances.
+It was the tenth song on episode 596 of the show.
+This episode was thought to have been lost from the BBC archives, but was tracked down in 2013 and found to be in the private collection of record producer and songwriter Ian Levine, along with performances by Elton John, Marc Bolan and T. Rex, Barry White, Diana Ross and various Pan's People appearances.
 It was the 10th song of this episode, being preceded by David Essex and being followed by Typically Tropical.
 This version of the song suffered from part of the backing music being omitted.
 De Paul also performed the song, sat on a motorcycle, rather than at her more usual piano on the Bay City Rollers show Shang a Lang on 7 July 1975.
 Another TV performance of the song was on "Rock on with 45".
-De Paul also performed the song as a special international guest on German TV's Die aktuelle Schaubude, where she played it on a gold upright piano.
+De Paul also performed the song as a special international guest on German TV's Die aktuelle Schaubude, where she played it on a gold painted upright piano.

-Release
+Release on CD

 Although originally a non-album single, it was released for the first time on CD on the de Paul album, Greatest Hits, and has since appeared on a number of CD albums such as Best of the Seventies.
 More recently, it appeared in a remastered form with an additional backing track, giving it a fuller sound, on Into My Music Anthology 1975-1979, where also the B-side "Into My Music" was included as an album track for the first time.
 Both songs also recently appeared on the MP3 album, Singles Collection 1974-1979.